Skip to the main content

 • Communication skills in English

-Gas plant operators should enjoy controlling equipment, instruments and machinery.
-They also should enjoy working in a team to analyze information and solve problems.
+Gas plant operators should enjoy controlling equipment, instruments, and machinery within a regimented routine.
+They should enjoy working in a team to analyze information and solve problems.
 They should be comfortable working under pressure and in high-stress situations.

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.